alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 @@@

 This strategy is called russian doll caching because of its use of nested templates, each of which is cached.
-The wishlist is an outer "doll", and each item is an inner doll.
+The wishlist is an outer "doll," and each item is an inner doll.
 Caching occurs in both places.

 Russian doll caching works well when the outer cache is automatically busted